attic-stuff/twodee-threedee-pixel-art-aa-filter/readme.md

 and that's really it. its a very small shader, doesn't blow out your render pipeline. the only requirement is that you need a higher resolution app surface for this to make sense, and you have to use the hardware texture filter to take advantage of what makes this method so cool.

 have fun, babies!

+## license
+you are free to use this shader in your gamemaker games or port it to whatever weird game engine you prefer but you **must** link to the original video from t3ssel8r